grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ##  Configuring Openstack Nova, Neutron, and Glance

 In this solution we will create everything using the admin token credentials.
 The demo users credentials will not be used.
-In addition, we will use the opentack command line to perform all of these steps as it is much quicker then using Horison.
+In addition, we will use the opentack command line to perform all of these steps as it is much quicker then using Horizon.
 <br/>

 ### Log into the Controller Node and source the admin credentials